bruaguspons/spotify-clone-react/README.md

-# Spotify Clone with React.js, Express, and TypeScript
+# Spotify Clone with React, Express, and TypeScript

-This project is a basic clone of the Spotify application, developed using React.js for the frontend, Express for the backend, and TypeScript to enhance code robustness.
+This project is a basic clone of the Spotify application, developed using React for the frontend, Express for the backend, and TypeScript to enhance code robustness.
 The backend is containerized with Docker to facilitate server execution and deployment.

 ## Clone the Project